-Francis Johnson Butterfield was Born in Hobart in 1838.
+Francis Johnson Butterfield was born in Hobart in 1838.
 Leaving school at the age of 13, he went in search of his fortune to the Goldfields of California, where he joined around 300,000 others, as a booming Gold Rush (1848–1855) was under way.
 Over time the dream of making his fortune fell away and he returned to Australia and took up a cabinetmaking apprenticeship in Hobart.
-When qualified he worked his trade in Sydney for a couple of years.

 Landing in Dunedin

-Francis decided to follow in his father’s footsteps and went to sea, firstly on a whaling boat, then later a ship, that carried timber between Australia & New Zealand.
-In the 1860's his ship docked in Dunedin, which at the time was flourishing but suffered from a shortage of builders.
+Francis decided to follow in his father’s footsteps and went to sea, first on a whaling boat, then later on a ship that carried timber between Australia & New Zealand.
+In the 1860s his ship docked in Dunedin, which at the time was flourishing but suffered from a shortage of builders.
 Francis paused one day to watch work on a building site, was noticed by a foreman and quickly snapped up, which resulted in him working for some time as a carpenter in Dunedin.

 A Vision / A Building / A Furniture Business

-In 1868 Francis and a Mr Drinkwater set up a small furniture business.
-They rented premises in George Street (where Starbucks is now) where both a retail shop and a factory were sited.
+In 1868 Francis and Mr Drinkwater set up a small furniture business.
+They rented the premises on George Street where Starbucks is now, which at the time housed both a retail shop and a factory.
 Mr Drinkwater returned to Australia after a few years.
 Francis continued the business, working out of several premises.
-By 1880 the business was big enough to rent premises at 92, Saint Andrew Street, however continued growth allowed the purchase of his own buildings in Cumberland Street.
+By 1880 the business was big enough to rent premises at 92 Saint Andrew Street, however, continued growth soon allowed the purchase of his own buildings in Cumberland Street.